bitmoa/containers/bitmoa/openldap/README.md

 Some key concepts:

 - slapd is not running during this phase of the bootstrapping
-- you should expect to use slapadd and slapcat against `-F /opt/bitnami/openldap/etc/slapd.d -b cn=config`
+- you should expect to use slapadd and slapcat against `-F /opt/bitmoa/openldap/etc/slapd.d -b cn=config`
 - ldapadd won't work here `ldapadd -Q -Y EXTERNAL -H "ldapi:///" -f /ldifs/01-enable-memberof-overlay.ldif`.
 Many doc sources suggest using ldapadd but slapd isn't running yet.
 - slapadd ldifs are different then ldapadd specifically the `changetype: modify` directives required by ldapadd.
 - scripts are executed in alpha-numeric order so to control order use 01-myscript.sh 02-otherscript.sh is recommended.

 ##### Example: Enable the MemberOf Overlay in Bitnami OpenLDAP

-Note: bitnami has some custom module pathing.
-Specifically the slapd module load path is set to `/opt/bitnami/openldap/libexec/openldap/` but some of the base openldap modules are installed at `/opt/bitnami/openldap/lib/openldap/`.
-If you need to load the memberof.so overlay you will need to symlink, or cp it. exapmle `cp /opt/bitnami/openldap/lib/openldap/memberof.so /opt/bitnami/openldap/lib/openldap/memberof.so`.
+Note: bitmoa has some custom module pathing.
+Specifically the slapd module load path is set to `/opt/bitmoa/openldap/libexec/openldap/` but some of the base openldap modules are installed at `/opt/bitmoa/openldap/lib/openldap/`.
+If you need to load the memberof.so overlay you will need to symlink, or cp it. exapmle `cp /opt/bitmoa/openldap/lib/openldap/memberof.so /opt/bitmoa/openldap/lib/openldap/memberof.so`.
 This could be done in a Dockerfile, a mount overlay or if running as root in a script in /docker-entrypoint-initdb.d/.
 The Dockerfile is likely the best and safest solution to ensure your module is **always** avialable at run time.

 Here is an example of loading the memberof overlay with an /entrypoint-initdb.d/ script